Postman Alternatives

 Is Postman Free still usable in 2026?

 For solo developers sending occasional requests, yes.
 The 3-collaborator cap and limited collection runs make it impractical for teams.
-Most teams that hit the limits land on Insomnia Pro or Bruno for the cost-versus-feature win.
+Most teams that hit the limits land on Bruno (free) or Insomnia Pro for the cost-versus-feature win.

 Can I migrate Postman collections to other tools?

 Yes.
 Postman exports collections as JSON.
-Bruno, Insomnia, Hoppscotch, Apidog, and Thunder Client all import the JSON format with high fidelity.
-Pre-request scripts and tests written in Postman's script API may need minor adjustments.
+Bruno, Insomnia, Hoppscotch, Apidog, and Thunder Client all import that JSON format with high fidelity.
+Pre-request scripts and tests written against Postman's script API may need minor adjustments, but the request bodies, environments, and folder structure port cleanly.

 What is the difference between Insomnia and Bruno?

-Insomnia stores collections in a cloud-synced encrypted format (Pro tier required for sync).
+Insomnia stores collections in a cloud-synced encrypted format (Pro tier required for team sync).
 Bruno stores them as plain text .bru files in your Git repo.
-Insomnia is more polished; Bruno is more portable.
-Pick based on whether you want cloud sync (Insomnia) or Git-friendly version control (Bruno).
+Insomnia is more polished out of the box; Bruno is more portable and gives you Git-native review of every change.
+Pick by whether you want cloud sync (Insomnia) or version-controlled local files (Bruno).

 Is Hoppscotch's self-host actually viable for teams?

 Yes.
 Hoppscotch's self-host runs on Docker Compose with a Postgres database.
 Teams running it report stable operation.
-The trade-off vs cloud is operational responsibility: backups, TLS, and updates are on you.
-Hoppscotch Cloud Pro at $19 per user covers teams that prefer hosted.
+The trade-off versus cloud is operational responsibility: backups, TLS, and updates are on you.
+The Organization cloud tier at $6 per user covers teams that prefer hosted.

 Does Apidog really replace Stoplight or ReadMe?